I Worked at Build-A-Bear. I Have Questions About Their Adult-Themed Stuffed Animals.

 In short, the whole adult line is—apologies for cribbing yet another colleague’s line here—“less adult fantasy and more adult reality.”

-I reached out to Build-A-Bear hoping that company might say something—anything—about the target demographic for an adult stuffed bear.
+I reached out to Build-A-Bear hoping the company might say something—anything—about the target demographic for an adult stuffed bear.
 But the company declined to talk to me on record about horniness.

 Instead, a spokesperson sent along this statement: “As Build-A-Bear celebrates its 25th anniversary this year, it has become a multi-generational brand and company.
 Many adults went to Build-A-Bear as children and still have a strong affinity for the brand today.
 In fact, a meaningful and growing portion of Build-A-Bear’s furry friends are purchased by and for adults.
 Accordingly, a selection of products have been designed to appeal to this expanded market.”